-Graduation Rates
+B4-B21: Graduation Rates

 The items in this section correspond to data elements collected by the IPEDS Web-based Data Collection System's Graduation Rate Survey (GRS).
-For complete instructions and definitions of data elements, see the IPEDS GRS Forms and Instructions for the 2017-18 Survey.

-In the following section for bachelor's or equivalent programs, please disaggregate the Fall 2010 and Fall 2011 cohorts (formerly CDS B4-B11) into four groups:
+For complete instructions and definitions of data elements, see the IPEDS GRS Forms and for the 2020-2021 Survey. https://nces.ed.gov/ipeds/use-the-data/survey-components/9/graduationrates In the following section for bachelor's or equivalent programs, please disaggregate the Fall 2013 and Fall 2014 cohorts (formerly CDS B4-B11) into four groups:

+Instructions
-Students who received a Federal Pell Grant

-Recipients of a subsidized Stafford Loan who did not receive a Pell Grant

-Students who did not receive either a Pell Grant or a subsidized Stafford Loan

-Total (all students, regardless of Pell Grant or subsidized loan status)
+- Students who received a Federal Pell Grant - Recipients of a subsidized Stafford Loan who did not receive a Pell Grant - Students who did not receive either a Pell Grant or a subsidized Stafford Loan - Total (all students, regardless of Pell Grant or subsidized loan status)